finmango/research/README.md

 ## Why we exist
-We collaborate with academic researchers and decision-makers — in public, government, and private sectors — to help make systems more effective, inclusive, and just.
-Our approach draws from both experience and evidence; it evolves as we learn from our partners and practice.
-We strive to address the root causes of financial health and transform systems to achieve equitable outcomes for millions.
+We collaborate with academic researchers and decision-makers across public, government, and private sectors to help make systems more effective, inclusive, and just.
+Our approach draws from both experience and evidence, evolving as we learn from our partners and practice.
+We strive to address the root causes of financial health challenges and transform systems to achieve equitable outcomes for millions.

 ## Why our data is unique
 Most studies using Google Trends rely on normalized Relative Search Volume (RSV) indices.
 These indices range from 0 to 100 and reflect a search term’s popularity relative to its peak within a defined time and region.
 Our study employs the Google Health Trends API to access actual conditional probability values.